alphagov/inside-government-admin-guide/your-account/logging-in.md

 1. We have two separate publisher environments:

-   Use Preview if you're practicising - [https://signon.preview.alphagov.co.uk](https://signon.preview.alphagov.co.uk)
+   Use Preview if you're practising - [https://signon.preview.alphagov.co.uk](https://signon.preview.alphagov.co.uk)

    Use Production if you want the content to go live - [https://signon.production.alphagov.co.uk](https://signon.production.alphagov.co.uk)